carlo98/hector_quadrotor_docker/README.md

 catkin_make
 ```

-In order to test the installation, use tmux to launch multiple instrunctions:
+In order to test the installation, use tmux to launch multiple instrunctions, in docker:
-In docker:
 ```
 tmux
 ```